 John Cheever, THE SWIMMER

 Sacvan Bercovitch, THE FUNCTION OF THE LITERARY IN A TIME OF CULTURAL STUDIES

 Judith Butler, PERFORMATIVE ACTS AND GENDER CONSTITUTION

 |Examination and Assignments: |

-Students will write three six or seven page essays and the themes for each essay assignment will be related.
-Essay options will include scholarly topics as well as some more creative approaches that explore the literature we are studying as a critical resource.
-Each essay will constitute a "chapter" of a small "book" or "book-in-progress."
-At the end of the term students will also write a two page introduction and a one page afterword that will unify the three essays--or three "chapters"--as a project.
-The final project, then, will be the submission of the "book" or "book-in-progress" (introduction, three chapters, afterword).
+Students will write three five to seven page essays.
+Essay options will include scholarly topics as well as some more creative approaches that also assess the literature we are studying as a critical resource.
 Each student will help lead discussion (with a partner) two or three times.

 |Additional Requirements and/or Comments: |

 This is a thinking intensive seminar.
 We will learn--and no doubt unlearn--a great deal.
 As Kenneth Burke wrote many years ago, literature is an "equipment for living."
 It is also an equipment for American Studies.

 |Instructor(s): Pfister,Joel Times: .M.....
 07:00PM-09:50PM; Location: DWNY208; |

 |Total Enrollment Limit: 15||SR major: 6||JR major: 4|| || |